 The payment processing functionality in LGL forms is PCI compliant.
 Credit card data security is managed by the payment processor you select to use in LGL forms (i.e., ProPay, PayPal, or Stripe), and they are all PCI compliant.
 LGL forms never captures credit card information; that data is sent to the processor instantaneously from the user’s browser, and LGL receives a secure token for use in the case of recurring donations.
 It is important never to use your Little Green Light account to store credit card numbers.

 Yes, you can create a zipped file of your data using a Comprehensive Export.
-You can schedule that report to run as often as you’d like (daily, weekly, or monthly) and automatically have it emailed to you or other members of your team.
+You can run this report as often as you’d like.
 Your data is also automatically backed up on secure servers, so there’s no need to keep a backup locally.
 And note that the format of the comprehensive download is not suitable for uploading back into Little Green Light without some manipulation.

 No, Little Green Light is not HIPAA compliant, and we do not expect our customers to store protected health-related information in their LGL database.